KedarJo/marketplace/README.md

 ---

-Note: WIP for deploying to rinkeby and hosting completely from IPFS.
+Note: WIP for deploying to Rinkeby and hosting completely from IPFS.
 This file will be updated as this is made available.

 ---